timlam007/Java-maven-project/README.md

 This repository contains a sample CI/CD pipeline using GitHub Actions for a Java Maven project.
 The pipeline includes steps for building the project, running tests, performing static code analysis with SonarQube, building a container image using Podman, scanning the image for vulnerabilities with Snyk, and deploying the application to OpenShift Sandbox

 The workflow is organized into several jobs, each handling a specific part of the continuous integration and deployment process:
+1.  **Extract-Branch-Name**: This job is responsible for extracting the branch name from the current Git branch reference and setting it as an output variable (branch_name) to be used in other jobs.
 1.  **Build**: This job compiles the Java application, runs unit tests, and performs static code analysis using SonarQube.
 2.  **Build-container**: This job builds a Podman container image of the application and pushes the image to the Quay.io container registry.
 3.  **Scan-security-vulnerabilities**: This job scans the Podman container image for security vulnerabilities using Snyk.